mediasp/hold/README.md

 ## Interfaces

-At the core of our approach is to define interfaces for the most common kinds of persistence objects.
+At the core of our approach is to define interfaces for the most common kinds of "things which persist stuff".
 It being Ruby, you could just implement them just via duck-typing, but we also define some modules which serve to illustrate the method signatures, and provide a handful of default implementations and conveniences around the core interface.

 (We also have some shared test suites which are intended to validate that a particular implementation complies with the contract; a TODO is to make these reusable outside this gem).